BYU-PCCL/cstv-dotfiles/README.md

 # Setup

 Base system is Ubuntu 20.04 Server.

-Follow each of these sections in order.
+For best results, try to follow each section in order.

 ## BIOS setup